 The dependent variable, Report Rating, equals one for SA reports making a buy recommendation, zero for reports making a hold recommendation, and negative one for reports making a sell recommendation.
-Quant Rating is the quantitative rating and Post is an indicator equal to one if the report was written in the post-period (2020-2022) and zero if the report was written in the pre-period
+Quant Rating is the quantitative rating, and Post is an indicator equal to one if the report was written in the post-period (2020-2022) and zero if the report was written in the pre-period

-(2016-2018).
-In our baseline specification FE denotes date $\times$ sector fixed effects, where sector correspond to the 11 GICS sectors.
+(2016-2018).16 In our baseline specification FE denotes date × sector fixed effects, where sector correspond to the 11 GICS sectors.
 Standard errors are clustered by both firm and date.

 Specifications 1 of Table 4 reports the results.
-We find that the coefficient on Quant Rating is insignificant suggesting that Report Rating was unrelated to Quant Ratings prior to the introduction of quant ratings.
+The coefficient on Quant Rating is insignificant suggesting that Report Rating was unrelated to Quant Ratings prior to the introduction of quant ratings.
 In contrast, the coefficient on Quant Rating × Post is positive and significant.
 The point estimate indicates that a one-unit increase in the quant rating is associated with a 5.50 percentage point increase in Report Rating.
 This estimate corresponds to an increase of roughly 13% relative to the mean of Report Rating (0.42).
+We also repeat the analysis after replacing Quant Rating with indicators for the different quantitative recommendation: Strong Buy, Buy, Sell, and Strong Sell (where Hold is the omitted group).
+We find that the difference between the pre and post period exhibits a monotonic pattern, with the effects being particularly strong for the Strong Sell category (see Table IA.3 of the Internet Appendix).17

-One potential alternative explanation for our findings is that the composition of stock with high quant ratings shifted towards firms that are generally more well-liked by SA contributors Similarly, the composition of contributors on the SA platform may have shifted over time towards contributors that naturally tend to prefer stocks with high quantitative ratings (e.g., contributors following momentum strategies).
+One potential alternative explanation for our findings is that the composition of stocks with high quant ratings shifted towards firms that are generally more well-liked by SA contributors.
+Similarly, the composition of contributors on the SA platform may have shifted over time towards contributors that tend to prefer stocks with high quantitative ratings (e.g., contributors following momentum strategies).
 To explore these possibilities, Specifications 2 and 3 augment the baseline model by including firm fixed effects and contributor fixed effects, respectively.
 While the inclusion of firm or contributor fixed effects results in slightly reduced magnitudes, the estimates remain highly significant.
 Further, the fixed effects absorb a lot of the unexplained variation in report recommendations, resulting in more precise estimates.